wwng2333/beszel-docs/en/guide/install-hub.md

 ## Binary

-There are multiple ways to install using binary files.
-You can choose one of the methods below that you prefer.
+There are multiple ways to install the binary.
+Choose your preference below.

 ### 1. Quick script (Linux)

-Use the command below to download and run our `install-hub.sh` script.
-This will install the latest binary and create a systemd service to keep it running after reboot.
+This command downloads and runs our `install-hub.sh` script.
+The script installs the latest binary and creates a systemd service to keep it running after reboot.

 - `-u` : Uninstall
 - `-p <port>` : Specify a port number (default: 8090)